tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

  **When to use POST instead of GET**

- When you use HTTP GET to call **Autocomplete**, the length of the request URL cannot exceed 8 KB.
+ With HTTP GET, the call to **Autocomplete** API is limited to request URLs of length 8 KB.
 Some applications can produce large queries.
-For these applications HTTP POST is a better choice.
+For these applications, HTTP POST is a better choice.
 The request size limit for POST is approximately 16 MB.

 ## Request
  HTTPS is required for service requests.
 The **Autocomplete** request can be constructed using the GET or POST methods.